-- (a) Notification will be provided to the following: - All persons who, according to council's property records, own or occupy land immediately adjoining the application site that may (in the opinion of the council officer) be affected by the proposal. - (ii) Where the notified property comprises a strata titled building, the Owners Corporation will be notified and any units that are considered to be directly affected (in the opinion of the council officer) by the proposal. - (iii) The owner/occupant of any other property that (in the opinion of the council officer) may be affected by the proposal. - (iv) The elected Councillors and the relevant local precinct committee will be notified of all Advertised and Notified Development as per Table 1 in this Part. - (b) If the land to be notified is in an adjoining LGA, names and addresses of owners shall be obtained by council from that adjoining council.
+- (a) Notification will be provided to the following: - (i) All persons who, according to Council's property records, own or occupy land immediately adjoining the application site and any others that may (in the opinion of the Council officer) be affected by the proposal. - (ii) Where the notified property comprises a strata titled building, the Owners Corporation will be notified and any units that are considered to be directly affected (in the opinion of the Council officer) by the proposal. - (iii) The owner/occupant of any other property that (in the opinion of the Council officer) may be affected by the proposal. - (iv) The elected Councillors and the relevant local precinct committee will be notified of all Advertised and Notified Development as per Table 1 in this Part. - (b) If the land to be notified is in an adjoining LGA, names and addresses of owners shall be obtained by Council from that adjoining Council.